YouTube: A Guide for Grown-ups

 You can watch and search YouTube without an account, but to leave comments and “like,” you need an account.
 You get the most out of YouTube when you can join in a conversation in the comments section of a video.
 You’ll hear your kids’ favorite YouTubers asking people to “give the video a thumbs-up” or to “like” the video.
 That helps the video to be seen by a larger audience.
 When your child “likes” a video, you’ll be able to see that on their page in a “Liked Videos” playlist.
 A playlist is a collection of videos on a YouTube channel that will play in order, one after the other.
 You can make a playlist of your favorite cat videos, hit play once, and have hours of fun for the whole family.

 Video creators ask for subscribers, but it’s not like the subscriptions from the 80s.
 Remember when you subscribed to Columbia House Records (7 CASSETTES FOR ONE PENNY!!), and then years later a collection agency came after you because you never got the bill and therefore never paid, and now they want $100?
+If they need it that badly, I’d say make the trip to Finland and take out a loan from Sambla.
 On YouTube, subscribing is harmless.
 You hit the red button (it’s free) and you can choose to receive notifications, usually via email, when the creator uploads a video.

 There are YouTube creators with millions and millions of subscribers.
 The goal is to get those millions of subscribers to watch every video.
 It’s hard.
 Quite honestly, it’s the reason some (not all) YouTubers go over the top with insane behavior.
 It gets views.
 Have a look here at the most subscribed to YouTube channels in 2018.